yuichiis/rindow-openblas/README.md

 How to build from source code on Linux
 ======================================
 You can also build and use from source code.
+(Please change the notation of the php version number according to your environment.)

 Install build tools and OpenBLAS libray
 ---------------------------------------